 12Empathy

-Dogs sometimes growl in pain and bark in excitement, depending on the mood they are in.
+Dogs will sometimes growl in pain and bark in excitement, depending on the mood they are in.
 How you react to these feelings describes your empathy.

 Photo by La Fattoria di Tobia Rifugio per Animali under pexels license